Gender and Development Cooperation Fund

 The GDCF will finance activities that include the following components:

-- GAD plans and strategies for ADB loans
+- gender and development (GAD) plans and strategies for ADB loans

 - GAD specialists in resident missions